mikethreels/formula1/README.md

 - A driver can be clicked which will bring the user to the page with more details about the driver
 - In the details page the user can click on the constructor name or on More... to get more information about the constructor or the driver respectively.

+### Tests

+This project has a suite of tests built-in.

+To run the tests clone the repository into your local drive, if you haven't done so, and open a terminal in the root folder of the project and install the necessary packages to make it work by running this command:

+`npm install`

+Then you can just run the following command and see the results

+`npm test`

 ## Author
 👤 Michael Threels
 - Github: [@mikethreels](https://github.com/mikethreels)